Nonlocal Sublinear Elliptic Problems Involving Measures: Introduction

 \subsection{Organization of the paper}

-The rest of the paper is organized as follows: In Section \ref{sec2}, we discuss some preliminary notions and basic concepts used throughout the paper.
-More precisely, we briefly recall some existing theorems.
-Section \ref{sec3} is devoted to the proof of the key link between coefficient and data measures, the construction of positive solution to the integral equation \eqref{solofinteq}, and the proof of new norm inequality corresponding to the data measure $\omega$.
-Moreover, the proof of Theorem \ref{thm:fractional} and Corollary \ref{cor:main} are presented.
-Finally, we prove the uniqueness of finite energy solution to \eqref{fractionalproblem} for $0<\alpha\leq2$.
+The rest of the paper is organized as follows: In Section \ref{sec2}, we discuss some preliminary notions and basic concepts that will be used throughout the paper.
+Section \ref{sec3} is devoted to the proof of the key lemmas, the construction of a minimal positive solution to the general integral equation \eqref{solofinteqi}, and related potential estimates.
+As an application, we deduce the existence of positive minimal solutions in Lorentz spaces to the problems of the type \eqref{fractionalproblem} and \eqref{classical}.
+A study of the existence and uniqueness of finite energy solutions to these sublinear problems is illustrated in Section \ref{sec4}.